-Late last year I received the one official document that proved to be more elusive than any visa I have ever applied for:
+Recently, I received the one official Chinese document that has proved to be more difficult than any visa I have ever applied for:

 In 2006, the number of fatal deaths on Chinese roads was double that of the United States, despite the fact that the U.S. reportedly had four times as many licensed cars.

 However, although logic seems to deny this fact, I firmly believe that China has made me a better driver.